jmbataycan04/JavaScript-Loops-and-Functions/README.md

-The code i did here was the 3 nfts, The code is to determine the outcome of the nft I made the name, image and the description of the nft
+The code i did here was the 3 nfts, The code is to determine the outcome of the nft, I made the name, image and the description of the nft

 here's the actual output: